antoine3000/dok-antoine/content/finalproject/2020-06-30-applications-implications/_index.md

 ### Breathing movement according to the environment

-I'm thinking about a machine that can represent the movement of the breathing, by using mechanics instead of air, and therefore I can have the control on what's happening, ahd what kind of movement is made.
+I'm thinking about a machine that can represent the movement of the breath, by using mechanics instead of air, and therefore I can have the control on what's happening, ahd what kind of movement is made.

 ![yo](sketch-general.jpg)